• Home

 Army Musician Proficiency Assessment

 Joining the 101st Army Band or any Army band requires passing an audition, known as the Army Musician Proficiency Assessment (AMPA).
 This page gives an overview of the audition.
-Please contact SGT Ryan Dupuis at 101stabauditions@gmail.com or 720-584-3693 for full details and scheduling.
+We strongly encourage visiting us at a rehearsal or performance to learn more about us before beginning the audition process.
+Please contact SSG Ryan Dupuis at 101stabauditions@gmail.com or 720-584-3693 for full details and scheduling.

 Instruments